Mercedes-Benz G-Class: Military operators

-Paspampres (Indonesian Presidential Security forces) are using G 270 CDI for their fleet with SIRINA lights, Gunner Roof Mount, Bullbar, Black Grill, Roof and Rear View Mirror Handles.
+Paspampres (Indonesian Presidential Security forces) are using G 270 CDI for their fleet with SIRINA lights, Gunner Roof Mount, Bullbar, Black Grille, Roof and Rear View Mirror Handles.
 New model of G 300 CDI in 2010 acquired not less than 30 units for presidential and vice-presidential escort purposes.
 The Paspampres uses black G 300 CDI with the Military Police in white and ensigns with Indonesian MP insignia.